netdata/netdata/README.md

         Netdata scales verically very well: for >1M metrics/s you are going to need a 16 core VM with 32GB RAM, utilized at about 50% for ingestion and ML, leaving the rest for queries.
 Give it enough storage for retention.
 Netdata supports tiering, so you can have really long retention with a relatively small disk footprint.

-      - Currently, at the parents you will present single-node monitoring dashboards for all your nodes.
+      - Currently, at the parents you will find single-node monitoring dashboards for all your nodes.
 At the next agent release, the agents will get the same dashboard as Netdata Cloud (ML-first approach, etc).

 💡 Netdata Cloud does not prevent you from using your Netdata Agents directly, and vice versa.